scratchoo/gitea_install/README.md

-# A bash script to intall Gitea + Let's encrypt certificat for you on ubuntu 18.04
+# A bash script to intall Gitea + Let's encrypt certificat (with auto-renew) for you on ubuntu 18.04

 # how to use the script ?